OTDZ/Product-Rest-Api/README.md

-# Spring-boot-rest-api
+# Spring-boot-product-rest-api
-#### A simple REST API which performs the 4 CRUD operations on a Product entity
+#### A simple Spring Boot REST API which performs the 4 CRUD operations on a Product entity

 # Architecture
 ![Architecture](./images/Architecture.JPG)